openmobilityfoundation/mobility-data-specification/policy/README.md

 Agencies that wish to use Geography-Driven Events do so by requiring a new `event_geographies` field in status events.
-This field acts in lieu of location or telemtry data.
 When an Agency is using Geography-Driven Events, Providers must emit a new `changed_geographies` status event whenever a vehicle in a trip enters or leaves a Geography managed by a Policy.

+During the Beta period for this feature, location and telemtry data remain required fields.
+This allows Aggencies to test Geometry-Driven Events, measuring its accuracy and efficacy against regulatory systems based on precise location data.
+After the beta period, if Geometry-Driven Events is deemed by OMF to be accurate and effective, the specification will evolve to allow cities to use Geography-Driven Events in lieu of location or telemtry data.

 [Top][toc]